-Course Code: INT310Course: SL: 3 Hrs., T: 1 Hrs., P: 0 Hrs., Per weekTotal Cree

-Course: Supply Chain Management Total Credits: 07
+Course Code: INT310 Course: Supply Chain Management L: 3 Hrs., T: 1 Hrs., P: 0 Hrs., Per week Total Credits: 07

 - 1. Describe the basic concepts of supply chain management and its essential role in an organization. - 2.
 Identify the key elements and processes of a supply chain and how they interact. - 3.
 Explore the basics of Logistic Information systems. - 4.
 Understanding the role of Warehousing, Inventory Management System and order processing system in SCM.